Tejaswini Khedkar

 Moderated usability testing

-1. User were using same sorting filters whenever they open this page to complete a task.
+1. Users were using same sorting filters whenever they open this page to complete a task.

 1. We decided to replace sorting filters on the top with KPIs.